hbctraining/Intro-to-shell-flipped/lessons/03_working_with_files.md

 #### Command-line editors

 When working remotely, we need a text editor that functions from the command line interface.
 With command-line editors you must navigate the interface using the arrow keys and shortcuts, since you do not have the option to 'point-and-click'.
 Some popular editors include [Emacs](http://www.gnu.org/software/emacs/), [Vim](http://www.vim.org/), or a graphical editor such as [Gedit](http://projects.gnome.org/gedit/).
 These are editors which are generally available for use on high-performance compute clusters.
-There are also simpler editors available for use (i.e. [nano](http://www.nano-editor.org/)), but tend to have limited functionality.
+There are also simpler editors available for use on the cluster (e.g. [nano](http://www.nano-editor.org/)), but tend to have limited functionality.

 ### Introduction to Vim

 To write and edit files, we're going to use a text editor called 'Vim'.
 Vim is a very powerful text editor, and it offers extensive text editing options.
 However, in this introduction we are going to focus on **exploring some of the more basic functions**.
-There is a lot of functionality that we are not going to cover during this session, but encourage you to go further as you become more comfortable using it.

 > #### How do I keep track of all these shortcuts in Vim?
 > To help you remember some of the keyboard shortcuts that are introduced below and to allow you to explore additional functionality on your own, we have compiled a [cheatsheet linked here](https://github.com/hbctraining/In-depth-NGS-Data-Analysis-Course/blob/master/resources/VI_CommandReference.pdf).
 Download it to your computer, it is a useful resource to have open while using Vim.